yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 f(x)\geq -M(1-a)
 $$

-notice that the case $f(x)=0$ is impossible to handle consistently in practice as solvers work finite precision and tolerances.
+Notice that the case $f(x)=0$ is impossible to handle consistently in practice as solvers work finite precision and tolerances.
 If it is absolutely vital that the **a** is activated for $f(x)=0$, a margin has to be added, and this margin has to be selected ad-hoc so it is consistent with the numerical tolerance of the solver

 $$
 f(x)\geq \epsilon -M(1-a)